Editor’s Note: This marketing infographic is part of our 25 part series.

 The Report For Content Performance

-Now that you know the power of custom GA reports, the next step is for you to act on that data.
+Now that you know the power of custom GA reports, the next step is acting on that data.

-I mentioned earlier that you can see which type of content (categories/topics) that work best for you so that you can create more of if – so now is the time to figure out where to allocate most of your future efforts.
+I mentioned earlier that you can see which type of content (categories/topics) that work best for you so that you can create more of it.
+Now is the time to figure out where to allocate most of your future efforts.

 Over To You…